 Daniels Spectrum is a community cultural hub in Toronto’s Regent Park neighbourhood.
 It opened to the public in September 2012.

 Daniels Spectrum is named in recognition of a generous lead gift from The Daniels Corporation and The John and Myrna Daniels Charitable Foundation.
+It is a joint venture between Artscape, Toronto Community Housing, The Daniels Corporation and the Regent Park community.

 - is fully accessible by Ontario standards